Incorporating Heterophily into Graph Neural Networks for Graph Classification: Experimental Evaluation

-We perform ten-fold cross-validation and report the mean and standard deviation of classification accuracies.
-For each method, we train for 350 epochs using Adam~\cite{kingma2014adam} optimization method.
-For IHGNN, the batch size is selected from $\left\lbrace 32, 128\right\rbrace $.
-The number of layers is selected from $\left\lbrace 3, 5\right\rbrace $.
+We adopt 9 benchmark graph datasets to evaluate each method.
+For a fair comparison, we use the cross-validation procedure proposed in~\cite{errica2019fair} for each method.
+The procedure uses a 10-fold cross-validation for model evaluation and an inner holdout method with 90\%/10\% training/validation split for model selection.
+We use the same data splits as used in~\cite{errica2019fair}.
+If a specific dataset is not used in~\cite{errica2019fair}, we use the original code of~\cite{errica2019fair} to generate a data split for this specific dataset.
+The mean accuracy and standard deviation of all models are reported on the test sets over 10 folds.
+For all the comparison methods, we set their hyperparameters according to their original papers.
+For IHGNN, we train for 350 epochs using Adam~\cite{kingma2014adam} optimization method with a learning rate selected from $\left\lbrace 0.01, 0.001, 0.0001\right\rbrace$.
+The batch size is selected from $\left\lbrace 32, 64, 128\right\rbrace $.
+The number of layers is selected from $\left\lbrace 3, 4, 5\right\rbrace $.
 The dropout ratio is set to 0.5, the number of neurons of the hidden and output layers of all the MLPs in the $\mbox{COMBINE}^{(k)}(\cdot)$ operator is set to 32, and the number of neurons of the hidden layer of the final MLP for graph classification is set to 128.
-Following GIN~\cite{xu2018powerful}, the number of epochs is set as the one that has the best cross-validation accuracy averaged over the ten folds.
-For all the comparison methods, we set their hyperparameters according to their original papers.

-We run all the experiments on a server with a dual-core Intel(R) Xeon(R) Silver 4110 CPU@2.10GHz, 128 GB memory, an Nvidia GeForce RTX 3090 GPU, and Ubuntu 18.04.1 LTS operating system.
-IHGNN is implemented with Pytorch.
-We make our code publicly available at Github\footnote{\url{https://github.com/yeweiysh/IHGNN}}.
+We run all the experiments on a server with a dual-core Intel(R) Xeon(R) Gold 6226R CPU @ 2.90GHz, 256 GB memory, an Nvidia GeForce RTX 3090 GPU, and an Ubuntu 18.04.1 LTS operating system.
+We make our code publicly available at \url{https://anonymous.4open.science/r/IHGNN-F070}.